jeremiahbabudas/port-of-discharge-estimator/README.md

 ## 📁 Files

-- `code.gs` – Google Apps Script code containing core distance and caching functions
+- `distanceCalculator.gs` – Google Apps Script code containing core distance and caching functions
 - `scrapePorts.gs` – Google Apps Script code that scrapes port data from Wikipedia and populates a Google Sheet with port rankings, names, states, and trade statistics.

 ## 🚀 How to Use